VikramAhdan/Cyclistic_bike_share_analysis_case_study/README.md

-The Cyclistic bike-share analysis case study is a data analysis project that focuses on analyzing and deriving insights from the Cyclistic bike-share program's dataset.
+The Cyclistic bike-share analysis case study is a Google data analysis project that focuses on analyzing and deriving insights from the Cyclistic bike-share program's dataset.
 The case study may involve tasks such as data cleaning, exploration, visualization, and interpretation to gain a better understanding of bike usage patterns, user behavior, and other relevant factors.

 Through this analysis, the goal is often to uncover valuable insights that can inform decision-making processes, improve the bike-share program's operations, and enhance the overall user experience.
 The case study may also involve identifying trends, patterns, and potential areas for improvement or optimization within the bike-share system.